wenjian80/stackedit/prereq.md.md

 1. you should have all these in place in your notepad by now.
 Below is a example of information you should already have jot down.

+Below Sample that you shoould have in your notepad.
 > Cloud Tenancy: mycloud

 > Cloud username/password: abc@gmail.com/welcome1